fhenkel/page_turner/README.md

 ### Videos
-In the folder [`videos`](https://github.com/fhenkel/page_turner/tree/master/videos) you will find two pieces from the test set, where our best performing model follows an incoming musical performance.
+In the folder [`videos`](https://github.com/fhenkel/page_turner/tree/master/videos) you will find a piece from the test set, where our system follows the incoming musical performance (once a synthetic audio and once a recording) and turns pages accordingly.

 ## Getting Started
 If you want to try our code, please follow the instructions below.